piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ### Learn Openly (via @eighteyes)
 One of the amazing things about people is that everyone sees their own connections and brings their own experiences.
 Young people especially, are more fluid in their thoughts, and have more free time to deeply pursue interests.
 Make time to listen, when you're scheduling time to talk.

-# How to activate mentors

-At PIE, we experimented with a number of different means of activating mentors as they engaged with startups.
-How we worked with the mentors depended on both the mentor preference as well as the startup's or founder's immediate needs.

-We’ll take you through each of these elements from least amount of engagement to most engagement between founder and mentor.

-But before you engage mentors with startups — whether they've had the opportunity to mentor before or not — it's important to give them a little mentoring, too.

 # Running an Accelerator Class

 				78. Setting expectations